alonb4040/First-project/README.md

 There are two text files:

-1."raw_data" - whcich contains all the history of the articles.
+1."raw_data" - which contains all the history of the articles.

 2."raw_data_if_new - which after the run contains the most updated articles (Those on the main page only).
 During the script, we check if those articles are in "raw_data", if not, it adds them to it.